Skip to content

 A headless CMS is a content management system that separates where content is stored (the “body”) from where it is presented (the “head“).
 It separates information and presentation.
 This enables content reuse and remixing across web, mobile, and digital media platforms as needed.
 You could even reuse your content in print.

-Authors get a fully custom editor with structured data models.
-Developers get a focused API delivering performant querying and filtering.
-And ultimately users get content how and where they want it.
+Authors benefit from a fully customizable editor built with structured data models.
+Developers receive a streamlined API for efficient querying and filtering.
+And, in the end, users enjoy content delivered exactly how and where they want it.

 What do a recording studio and a headless CMS have in common